 - Patients are prepared for surgery including starting an IV and scrubbing your operative site.
-Your Pre-op nurse as well as your anesthesiologist will interview you.
-They will escort you to the operating room where you will see your surgeon or anesthesiologist. - Following surgery, you will be taken to a recovery area where you will remain for one to two hours.
+Your Pre-operative nurse, as well as your anesthesiologist will interview you.
+They escort you to the operating room where you will see your surgeon and anesthesiologist. - Following surgery, you will be taken to a recovery area where you will remain for one to two hours.
 During this time, pain control is typically established, your vital signs monitored, and an x-ray may be taken of your new joint.
 The team will work to make you as comfortable as possible. - You will then be taken to the Joint Center where a joint nurse will care for you.
 Only one or two very close family members or friends should visit you on this day.
 Most of the discomfort occurs the first 12 hours following surgery, so during this time, you will be receiving pain medication through your IV.
+If time permits you will be evaluated by the physical therapist.
+However, you will be getting out of bed this day.
 It is very important that you begin ankle pumps on this first day.
 This will help prevent blood clots from forming in your legs.
 You should also begin using your Incentive Spirometer and doing the deep breathing exercises that you learned in class.